dstackai/dstack/docs/tutorials/stable-diffusion.md

+---
+title: Generate images with Stable Diffusion
+---

-# Stable Diffusion
+# Generate images with Stable Diffusion

-This example demonstrates how to generate images using a pretrained Stable Diffusion model.
+This tutorial demonstrates how to generate images using a pretrained Stable Diffusion model.

 !!! info "NOTE:"
     The source code of this example is available in the [Playground](../playground.md).